mredenti/ModernCMake/slides/episodes/library.md

 ## HOW IT WORKS - TARGET PROPERTIES (I)

-\vspace{.4cm}

-A target is a logical unit that encapsulates the **properties** required to build a component of your software project.

 \vspace{.3cm}

+In CMake, a target has a collection of **properties** which define how that component of your project should be built.

+\vspace{.2cm}

 :::::::::::::: {.columns}
 ::: {.column width="80%"}